TBD54566975/web5-spec/spec/spec.md

 Conformant [[ref:Web5 SDKs]] ****MUST**** support the following DID operations:

 1. **Creation**: Generate new DIDs using supported methods.
+This is an offline process.
-2. **Resolution**: Resolve DIDs to retrieve their associated DID Documents.
+2. **Modification**: Modify DID Documents for methods that support updates, such as adding or removing vefication methods or services.
-3. **Update**: Modify DID Documents for methods that support updates.
+3. **Registration**: Publication or registration of a DID Document with a network resource such as a web server or DHT.
-3. **Deactivation**: Deactivate DIDs when they are no longer needed or compromised.
+4. **Resolution**: Resolve DIDs to retrieve their associated DID Documents.

 **DID Document Management**: